-I left the awesome job and mentor I had and headed to the Navy.
+I left the awesome job and mentor I had and headed to the Navy to pursue my dream of becoming a professional photographer.
 The Naval School of Photography was in Pensacola, FL.
-There I discovered that I was a dummy like my school counselor and my grades had alluded too.
+There I discovered that I was NOT a dummy like my school counselor and my grades had alluded too.
 I excelled in learning the way the military taught.
-I figured out I learn best kinesthetically…hands on.
+I figured out I am primarily a kinesthetic learner and work best with hands on experiences.
 I had a great beginning knowledge of photography and a very strong work ethic, (thank-you Mom and Dad) when going into photo school.
 The school was self-paced and it was exactly what I wanted to learn and do.
 I was able to get through my first section of school several weeks ahead of schedule.
 Rather than becoming a maintenance guy for the months before my first duty station orders came, I talked them into letting me go through the next level of training.
 I finished that training right when my first orders came through sending me to Bolling AF base in Arlington, VA.
 I enjoyed my time in Arlington, the close proximity to Washington D.C. meant I could spend many weekends at the Smithsonian, take classes at the Pentagon and also to be a part of President Reagan’s inauguration crew where we processed and printed thousands of images.
 Cool experiences and my learning sky rocketed.
 I was hungry for knowledge so I figured that if I could learn to read faster, I could read more therefore, learn more.
 I took an Evelyn Wood speed-reading course at the Pentagon.
 During that course the instructor (I think it was Evelyn at the time) worked with each of us.
 When she worked with me for a bit she asked me to stay after to chat with her.
 In our discussion she told me she thought I was dyslexic.
 We tested.
 I am.

 I was not even sure what dyslexia was initially, I had never heard of it.
 After her explanation and further research, it explained much about my k-12 education, I could not read well.
 I view words as images, the letters themselves move, dance, run and obnoxiously entertain my senses in a manner that prevents much meaning being derived from the words they form.
 My biggest fear at the time was that the Navy would find out and I would be medically discharged and no longer able to follow my dream of being a photographer.
 I worked on my reading extensively and throughout my time in the Navy continued to improve.
 As I have gotten older, I have realized that dyslexia is a gift, not a curse.
 There is nothing “wrong” with me but rather the education system is perpetually flawed.